 2. Group Restrictive Probation: Removing college recognition during the semester in which the offense occurred or for a longer period.
 While under restriction, the group may not seek or add members, hold or sponsor events in the college community, or engage in other activities as specified.

 3. Group Charter Revocation: Removal of college recognition for a group, club, society, or other organization.
-A group may petition for re-charter if the president or his or her designee approves a time frame.
+A group may petition for re-charter if the AVP or his/her designee approves a time frame.